Find camaraderie and fun aboard a hosted singles cruise

 Turner, Lee and other Vacations To Go singles hosts perform a variety of duties on board, from wrangling cocktails and snacks for an afternoon mixer to booking a band or DJ for a post-dinner dance party.
 They also man a hospitality desk each morning.

 Activities ashore are arranged for port days.
 Hosted singles cruises promise at least one group shore excursion per trip, and the cost is usually less than that of the average ship-sponsored excursion -- around $100, Lee says.
 After, the group often meets at a popular local bar before heading back to the ship.

 Still, the host's main focus is to help singles make the most of their vacation.

 "A big part of the job is facilitating introductions and making sure everyone feels comfortable," Lee says.
 "We get that person that may be shy, or sitting in a corner alone, into conversations with other people, or even out on the dance floor.
 We're there to make sure everything goes smoothly.

 "If you're by yourself, you might feel like a fish out of water," Lee says.
 "We try to put ourselves in that situation and make things better."

 Though hosts are on hand throughout the vacation to keep the party going, Turner notes that the camaraderie that develops among her clients is often the best part of the trip.

 "It's so easy to feel comfortable with this type of group.
 It's almost like you have instant friends," she says.

 By Jennifer Davoren

-The Vacations To Go Singles Department is open Mon-Fri 8am to 6pm, U.S. Central Time.
+The Vacations To Go Singles Department is open Mon-Fri 8am to 7pm, Sat-Sun 9am to 6pm, U.S. Central Time.